Artifacts

 • Test Instructions document how to perform the test phase evaluation, e.g., provide instructions that allow rudimentary testing (i.e., in such a way that technical difficulties would pop up) in as little time as possible.

-• Replication with Limited Resources: For tasks or experiments that require a large amount of resources (i.e. more than 2 hours or 4 GB), the artifact should offer a possibility to replicate a subset of the results of the paper that can be reproduced in a reasonable amount of time e.g., within 2 hours and 4 GB on various hardware platforms including laptops and reasonable personal computers.
-In this case, please also include a script to replicate only a subset of the results.
+• Reproduction with Limited Resources: For tasks or experiments that require a large amount of resources (i.e. more than 2 hours or 4 GB), the artifact should offer a possibility to reproduce a subset of the results of the paper that can be reproduced in a reasonable amount of time e.g., within 2 hours and 4 GB on various hardware platforms including laptops and reasonable personal computers.
+In this case, please also include a script to reproduce only a subset of the results.
 If this is not possible, please contact the artifact evaluation chair early, but no later than before submission.

 • Examples of Usage describe how to use your artifact in general accompanied by small examples.
 If you cannot submit the artifact as requested or encounter any other difficulties in the submission process, please contact the artifact evaluation chair prior to submission.